qjebbs/vscode-plantuml/README.md

 - `plantuml.urlResult`: URL result type.
 Simple URL or ready for MarkDown use.
 - `plantuml.includes`: Files or folders to include before preview/export diagrams.
 You don't have to write "!include path/to/include.wsd" for every single diagram any more.
 - `plantuml.commandArgs`: commandArgs allows you add command arguments to java command, such as `-DPLANTUML_LIMIT_SIZE=8192`.
+- `plantuml.jarArgs`: jarArgs allows you add arguments to plantuml.jar, such as `-config plantuml.config`.

 ## Known Issues